aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 + Create a file, `/util/bench_api_util.js`, that exports a function, `fetchBenches`.

-This function should accept a single argument: `success`, a callback.
-It should then dispatch an `$.ajax` request and return a promise.
+It should dispatch an `$.ajax` request and return a promise.
+As usual, the success function will be chained onto this promise in the thunk action creator.
 You may choose to define an error callback for debugging.

 Your function should look something like this: